AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 # UnrealEngine-gTTS_demo
- Google text-to-speech library and respeecher voice-mapping tool for Unreal Engine 5, powered by Python 3.11.
+(offline) Google text-to-speech library and respeecher voice-mapping tool for Unreal Engine 5, powered by Python 3.11.

 An internet connection is required for this library.